binarynil/1000-lines/README.md

 # 1000-lines

 Buffer overflowable program that outputs about 1000 lines of "***code***" in different languages.
 If you successfully execute the buffer overflow, the program outputs code in MIPs assembly because x86 is hard.
-This was also not meant to be difficult.
+This was also not meant to be difficult, mostly because you can already see the code.

 ```
 ./1000-lines